smcclab/smc-course/_deliverables/01-audiovisual-diary.md

-In this course each week you'll learn about a particular computer music concept (through our [flipped lectures]({% link _workshops/index.md %})), and the lecture content will include a particular "creative stimulus" for you to respond to in your AV diary entry.
+In this course each week you'll learn about a particular computer music concept (through our [flipped lectures]({% link _workshops/index.md %})), and the lecture content will include a particular "creative provocation" for you to respond to in your AV diary entry.

 The videos you'll produce aren't just dumb "box-ticking" deliverables, though---we're going to listen to, play with & discuss the things that you and